-- c) Any Wind Turbine and/or accessory structure shall not be climbable up to above 15 feet above ground level. - d) The LWES shall be designed to prevent unauthorized access to electrical and mechanical components and shall have access doors that are kept securely locked at all times when service personnel are not present. - e) Appropriate warning and safety signage shall be placed on any Wind Turbine, accessory structure, and/or electrical equipment, and posted at all LWES entrances. - f) All structures shall be self-supporting.
-No guy-wire-supported structures shall be permitted, with the exception of Met Towers. - g) A sign bearing emergency contact information shall be posted near the tower(s) or operations and maintenance office building. - h) Signage shall be placed at the road access to warn visitors about the potential danger of falling and thrown ice and the Debris Hazards. - i) The property shall be posted to limit general access for recreational purposes. - j) Any Wind Turbine that is found to present an imminent physical threat of danger to human life, wildlife, or property, or that is found to exceed the noise standards of this Ordinance, shall be immediately shut down.
-Following repair or redesign to comply with the noise standards of this Ordinance, the Wind Turbine shall be certified to be safe and to comply with this Ordinance by a NH licensed Professional Engineer(s) prior to resumption of operation.

-10. Rescue, Fire, and Hazard Protection

-The Applicant shall assure that the LWES complies with the following fire control and prevention measures.

-- a) A plan acceptable to the Ashland Fire Chief for fire-fighting and rescue services, including water accessibility, any necessary equipment, and/or training for local fire protection and rescue personnel, shall be prepared and updated annually.
-The full cost of implementing and maintaining the plan, including equipment, equipment maintenance, and staffing, shall be the responsibility of the Applicant. - b) The Applicant shall comply with all laws applicable to the generation, storage, clean-up, transportation, and disposal of hazardous wastes generated during any phase of the project's life.

-11. Environmental Impact

-The Applicant shall take appropriate measures to minimize, eliminate, or mitigate adverse impacts on the natural environment during the entire life cycle of the LWES and shall comply with all Federal, State and local laws regulating environmental impacts.
-In making its determination under this section, the Planning Board shall consider the U.S. Fish and Wildlife Service "Wind Turbine Guidelines Advisory Committee Recommendations," dated March 4, 2010, or subsequent updates, the "Proposed Wind Power Siting Guidelines-May 29, 2007" (which was developed by the Wind Energy Facility Siting Guidelines Working Group and forwarded to the NH Energy Policy Committee Wind Siting Subcommittee), and any recommendations of the New Hampshire Fish and Game Department and the Ashland Conservation Commission.
+- E. Appropriate warning and safety signage shall be placed on any Wind Turbine, accessory structure, and/or electrical equipment, and posted at all LWES entrances. - F. All structures shall be self-supporting.
+No guy-wire-supported structures shall be permitted, with the exception of Met Towers. - G. A sign bearing emergency contact information shall be posted near the tower[s] or operations and maintenance office building. - H. Signage shall be placed at the road access to warn visitors about the potential danger of falling and thrown ice and the debris hazards. - I. The property shall be posted to limit general access for recreational purposes. - J. Any Wind Turbine that is found to present an imminent physical threat of danger to human life, wildlife, or property, or that is found to exceed the noise standards of this Ordinance, shall be immediately shut down.
+Following repair or redesign to comply with the noise standards of this Ordinance, the Wind Turbine shall be certified to be safe and to comply with this Ordinance by a NH Licensed Professional Engineer[s] prior to resumption of operation. - 10.
+Rescue, Fire and Hazard Protection The Applicant shall assure that the LWES complies with the following fire control and prevention measures. - A. A plan acceptable to the Ashland Fire Chief for fire-fighting and rescue services, including water accessibility, any necessary equipment, and/or training for local fire protection and rescue personnel, shall be prepared and updated annually.
+The full cost of implementing and maintaining the plan, including equipment, equipment maintenance, and staffing, shall be the responsibility of the Applicant. - B. The Applicant shall comply with all laws applicable to the generation, storage, clean-up, transportation, and disposal of hazardous wastes generated during any phase of the project's life. - 11.
+Environmental Impact The Applicant shall take appropriate measures to minimize, eliminate, or mitigate adverse impacts on the natural environment during the entire life cycle of the LWES and shall comply with all Federal, State and local laws regulating environmental impacts.
+In making its determination under this section, the Planning Board shall consider the U.S. Fish and Wildlife Service "Wind Turbine Guidelines Advisory Committee Recommendations", dated March 4, 2010, or subsequent updates, the "Proposed Wind Power Siting Guidelines-May 29, 2007" (which was developed by the Wind Energy Facility Siting Guidelines Working Group and forwarded to the NH Energy Policy Committee Wind Siting Subcommittee), and any recommendations of the New Hampshire Fish and Game Department and the Ashland Conservation Commission. - A. Environmentally Sensitive Areas.
+The plan for the LWES shall reflect the natural capabilities of the site to support development.
+Environmentally sensitive areas-including but not limited to wetlands, vernal pools, seeps or springs, steep slopes [greater than 15%], watersheds, floodplains, significant wildlife habitats, fisheries, habitat for rare or endangered plants and animals, unique natural communities and natural areas, and sand and gravel aquifers-will be maintained and preserved to the maximum extent possible.
+The Applicant shall demonstrate appropriate measures for protecting these resources during the entire life cycle of the project.